Maghreb: Early modern history

 Comparison of Africa in 1880 and 1913, showing the "Scramble for Africa" by the European powers.
 Until the 19th century, the Ottoman Empire loosely controlled the area east of Morocco.

 Modern history

 After the 19th century, areas of the Maghreb were colonized by France, Spain, and later Italy.

-Today, more than two and a half million Maghrebi immigrants live in France, many from Algeria and Morocco.
-In addition, as of 1999 there were 3 million French of Maghrebi origin (defined as having at least one grandparent from Algeria, Morocco, or Tunisia).
+Today, more than two and a half million Maghrebis live in France, many from Algeria and Morocco.
+In addition, as of 1999 there were three million French of Maghrebi origin (defined as having at least one grandparent from Algeria, Morocco, or Tunisia).
 A 2003 estimate suggests six million French residents were ethnic Maghrebi.